brenes/stopwords-filter/README.md

 ----------------

 Thanks to @s2gatev who added the `stopword?` method and the sieve class to this gem

+Thanks to @bettysteger, @fauno, @vrypan, @woto, @grzegorzblaszczyk, @nerde, @sbeckeriv and @zackxu1 for language support and other features.

   [wikipedia_stopwords]: http://en.wikipedia.org/wiki/Stopword
   [solr]: https://github.com/sunspot/sunspot